chaynHQ/build-your-own-case-without-a-lawyer/en/03 - Collecting Evidence/Types of Evidence.md

 If you’ve left the abusive situation, you can still collect evidence by saving what’s already been sent or done to you (calls, messages, emails, photos) or by outsmarting them and recording interactions in which they admit to the past abuse they committed, or when they threatened you.

 You must be very careful when collecting all types of evidence and be sure to collect it when no one is watching, especially those you don’t trust.
 Your safety is of the utmost importance.
 Make sure that whatever evidence you are collecting, you must keep it safe and away from your abuser so it cannot be destroyed and discovered.
 Take a small step before taking a bigger one!

+### Here are some general safety rules:
++ Record without arousing suspicion, your personal safety is always the most important thing;
++ When recording or collecting evidence, always think of a backup excuse in case  someone you do not trust questions you about it;
++ Save the files online, under an unobvious name; you can save them on email accounts, Dropbox.com & Google Drive.
+You can also password protect your documents offline - although be very careful and name things inconspicuously so as to not arouse suspicion.
++ Save the files offline, preferably in several copies in several places; your computer is likely to store ‘recent files’ history.
+Make sure to remove them from the list, or to deactivate this option entirely.
+It’s very easy to do!
+Here you can read on how to do it on Mac and Windows.
++ Share the evidence with trusted individuals.
+If you have more than one person you trust, send it to all of them!
+However, make sure that the person will not betray you - if you are not sure, you can test their trust, by confiding in them with less important secrets.
+If they don’t let you down, you know there is a chance they may be trustworthy.

+For detailed safety rules, check each section of the guide.